Developing Course AI Guidelines & Driving Class AI Discussion

 Ideas for Activities

-• Case Studies: Assign students to research real-world examples where generative AI has been used in different fields of study, such as writing, art, or coding projects.
+- Case Studies: Assign students to research real-world examples where generative AI has been used in different fields of study, such as writing, art, or coding projects.
 Have them analyze the outcomes, benefits, and potential drawbacks of each case.
 Encourage discussions on ethical implications and impact on creativity.
-Examples:
+Review examples from your own field or use this list of AI use in different fields.

-• Ethical Dilemmas: Present students with hypothetical scenarios where the use of generative AI could be considered both advantageous and problematic.
+- Ethical Dilemmas: Present students with hypothetical scenarios where the use of generative AI could be considered both advantageous and problematic.
 Encourage them to explore the ethical considerations, potential biases, and implications for originality and creativity.
-Examples.
+Ethical Dilemma Examples Generated by ChatGPT.

 Guidance for Citing AI Tools